Search by Keyword

 As a conclusion to the song, this riff takes us back up momentarily to A major as we heard at the end of verse two, but after a noteworthy high descending guitar flourish from George, we hear the riff played again with great volume and a feeling of finality, this time satisfactorily landing in the home key of C major with a final crashing cymbal and pulled guitar chord from George to ring out with the orchestra.
 Simply breathtaking!

 With full participation from all four Beatles as well as George Martin, George Harrison's beautiful ballad was given the well deserved attention that the song deserved.
 George's masterful lead guitar work shone brilliantly alongside his producer's unobtrusive but lush backdrop of strings.
 Paul's bass contribution weaves a counter-melody of sorts that works nicely to fill in the lyrical gaps while also putting in his usual talents as harmony vocalist.
 Ringo worked hard to play what would fit in perfectly within the arrangement, performing in top form.
-John's piano also works nicely in the bridge and, while not particularly essential to the arrangement, shows him cooperative on a “Harrisong” this time around unlike past times where he just feigned interest.
 Billy Preston also put in an appropriate gospel-tinged element to the recording which did become an essential ingredient in the mix.
 Although a hand-clapping overdub is documented to have been recorded, it apparently was deemed inappropriate for the arrangement and was left off or recorded over.

-On October 1st, 1969, the final recorded Beatles album was released in America, simple titled "Abbey Road."
+On October 1st, 1969, the final recorded Beatles album was released in America, simply titled "Abbey Road."
 The "Let It Be" album, which was released later on May 18th, 1970, was pretty much in the can at the end of January 1969 but was held up ultimately so that it could be released in conjunction with the movie of the same name that contained the music therein.
-"Something" was the second track on the "Abbey Road" album which created a very impressive transistion from the thumping rocker "Come Together" which started the LP off.
+"Something" was the second track on the "Abbey Road" album, creating a very impressive transition from the thumping rocker "Come Together" which started the LP off.

-The album took only three weeks to jump into the top spot on the Billboard album chart, ranking in a total of eleven weeks in the #1 position.
-The album first appeared on compact disc on October 10th, 1987, and then as a re-mastered release on September 9th, 2009.
+The album took only three weeks to jump into the top spot on the Billboard album chart, raking in a total of eleven weeks in the #1 position.
+The album first appeared on compact disc on October 10th, 1987, and then as a remastered release on September 9th, 2009.
+On September 27th, 2019, a newly mixed vinyl version of the album was released for its 50th Anniversary.

-The next official release of the song was on April 2nd, 1973, on the second of two double-compilation albums released on that day, namely “The Beatles / 1967-1970” (aka, the “Blue Album”).
+The next official release of the song was on April 2nd, 1973, on the second of two double-album compilations released on that day, namely “The Beatles / 1967-1970” (aka, the “Blue Album”).
 “Something” was featured as the third track on side four, still following “Come Together” as it had on the “Abbey Road” album.
-This #1 album was first released on compact disc on September 20th, 1993 and then as a re-mastered re-release on August 10th, 2010.
+This #1 album was first released on compact disc on September 20th, 1993 and then as a remastered re-release on August 10th, 2010.

-George's original demo of “Something,” as recorded on February 25th, 1969 and described above, was released in all its glory on the compilation album “Anthology 3” on October 28th, 1996.
-George Martin couldn't resist releasing all three of George's excellent demos that he recorded on his 26th birthday, “All Things Must Pass” and “Old Brown Shoe” included, on this compilation, feeling the world needed to hear the intricacy and beauty of all three.
+George's original demo of “Something,” as recorded on February 25th, 1969, was released on the compilation album “Anthology 3” on October 28th, 1996, although the mix used on this release only included George's guitar and vocal.
+George Martin couldn't resist releasing all three of Harrison's excellent demos that he recorded on his 26th birthday, “All Things Must Pass” and “Old Brown Shoe” included, on this compilation, feeling the world needed to hear the intricacy and beauty of all three.

 On November 13th, 2000, Apple released the highly successful single CD “Beatles 1” containing 27 songs, all of which hit the top position on the charts either in Britain or America.
-Since “Something” topped the charts in the U.S., it earned its rightful place on this excellent compilation album.
-This album itself topped the album charts worldwide and sold over 31 million copies as of 2017.
-A re-mastered version of the CD was released in September of 2011, while a newly re-mixed version was released on November 6th, 2015.
+Since “Something” topped the charts in the US, it earned its rightful place on this excellent compilation album.
+This album topped the charts and eventually sold over 31 million copies worldwide as of 2017.
+A remastered version of the CD was released in September of 2011, while a newly mixed version was released on November 6th, 2015.

 The above described new mix/mashup of “Something” was contained on the November 20th, 2006 release “Love,” which was put together by George and Giles Martin to be used in conjunction with the Cirque du Soleil show of the same name.
 The track was titled “Something (with 'Blue Jay Way' transition)” which combined elements of both songs as well as others.
 This successful album peaked at #4 on the Billboard album chart.